TravelTimN/simon-game/README.md

 "**_As a user, I would like to_** _______________"

-- :x: read the instructions on how to play the game.
+- :white_check_mark: read the instructions on how to play the game.
 - :white_check_mark: test my logical memory skills by matching a progressively difficult level of a series of colorful buttons.
 - :white_check_mark: play the game using either a mouse, the keyboard, or tapping on a touch screen.
 - :white_check_mark: play the game with both visual and audio effects from the buttons and sounds.